Maintaining overall bodily health requires regular examinations of your teeth and mouth. Dental care plays a crucial role, as it is essential for:

 - Increases your self-confidence by improving your smile

 - Prevents tooth stains

-Generally, it is advised to schedule routine dental check-ups every six months.
+Routine dental check-ups every six months are usually recommended.
 Patients who are at risk of developing oral ailments and diseases may be advised to visit more frequently.

 Be sure to: